 When fully grown, the Green Pittosporum reaches 4-8′ H x 4-8′ W. However, it responds well to yearly trimming.

 Coastal Gardeners will appreciate the salt tolerance of the Green Pittosporum.
 Pair it with other salt-tolerant varieties in a mixed garden bed, such as the Light Show Bottlebrush or Twist of Pink Oleander.

 Looking for a little extra foliage flair?
 The Variegated Pittosporum is a very similar variety with white-edged leaves.
 Alternatively, the Mojo Pittosporum is a dwarf variety of variegated pittosporum with bolder leaf color.

 Try the Green Pittosporum as a hedge, screen, border, accent, or container plant.

 Winter hardy in USDA Zones 8-11, down to 10°f once established.

 Plant in Full Sun to Partial Shade for best results.
 Too much leads to decreased foliage and bloom potential.

 Water 3-4 times per week in the first growing season.
 During the second year, water 2-3 times per week.
 Increase watering frequency in times of extreme heat and drought.

 The Green Pittosporum prefers rich soil with good drainage.

-Fertilize a couple times during the year with a balanced fertilizer to promote plant growth.
+Fertilize a couple of times during the year with a balanced fertilizer to promote plant growth.